 The advantages of a subsidiary in Georgia

-The decision to open a branch or a subsidiary in Georgia can depend on a number of factors and on the business plans the foreign company has in Georgia.
+The subsidiary provides certain advantages, but the decision of opening either a subsidiary, either a branch office should be based on a set of factors and more importantly, on the business plans the mother company has when expanding in this country.
 Although the branch is easier to set up and it becomes operational in a shorter amount of time, the subsidiary can be seen as a more risk-free business structure because the assets owned by the parent company will not be at risk if bankruptcy occurs.